ubaldot/dymoval/docs/source/model_validation.rst

    returns a pass/fail value but in general it returns the evaluation of some model quality metrics.

-If the results of step 4 are good, and you can safely continue developing and testing in the virtual environment.
+If the results of step 4. are good, then you can trust what your model says within is validation region.

 Let's see how steps 1-4 can be applied.